Lim Chiew Sien: Career

 Lim joined the Malaysian national team when she was 16, played as a singles player for six years before switching to doubles in 2016.

 In March 2020, Lim left the national team and started her badminton career as an independent player.

 Achievements

+BWF World Tour (1 runner-up)

+The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments, sanctioned by Badminton World Federation (BWF).
+The BWF World Tour is divided into six levels, namely World Tour Finals, Super 1000, Super 750, Super 500, Super 300 (part of the HSBC World Tour), and the BWF Tour Super 100.